Moneygall

-The village received international attention for being the ancestral home of Falmouth Kearney, a maternal great-great-great grandfather of Barack Obama.
+The village received international attention for being the ancestral home of Falmouth Kearney, a maternal great-great-great-grandfather of Barack Obama.
 Obama visited the village in 2011.

-Moneygall is in the Dáil constituency of Laois Offaly (Dáil constituency).
-It was in the former constituency of Offaly and was one term in the Tipperary North Dáil constituency.
+Moneygall is in the Dáil constituency of Offaly.
+It was previously in the constituency of Laois-Offaly and was one term in the Tipperary North Dáil constituency.

 Transport

-Moneygall is on the R445 regional road and close to the M7 motorway where Junction 23 provides access to the village.
+Moneygall is on the R445 regional road and close to the M7 motorway, where Junction 23 provides access to the village.

-Bus Éireann no longer provides a service to Moneygall but some of JJ Kavanagh and Sons services between Dublin Airport and Shannon Airport continue to stop in the village.
-Bus service 854 operated by Local Link Tipperary between Roscrea railway station and Nenagh calls at Main Street and Obama Plaza.
+Bus Éireann no longer provides a service to Moneygall.
+As of 2019, bus service 854, operated by Local Link Tipperary between Roscrea railway station and Nenagh, called at Main Street and Obama Plaza.
 The service operates seven days a week.

 There is no train station in the village but the nearest stations are in Nenagh, Cloughjordan and Roscrea, all on the Limerick-Ballybrophy railway line, a feeder service to the main Cork to Dublin line, operated by Iarnród Éireann.

 The closest airport with scheduled passenger services is Shannon Airport in County Clare.